-Zebul is scolding Gaal with this rhetorical question.
-Alternate translation: "You are not speaking proudly now, you" or "You are not proud now, you" (See: Rhetorical Question)
+Zebul is challenging Gaal with this rhetorical question.
+This question can be translated as a statement.
+Alternate translation: "Here are the men that you despised."
+(See: Rhetorical Question)

+despised

+strongly disliked or hated

+ULT

 Then Zebul said to him, "Where then is your mouth, with which you said, 'Who is Abimelech that we should serve him?'
 Is this not the people who you regard it with contempt?
 Indeed, go out now and fight against him."

+Gaal

+See how you translated this name in Judges 9:26.